cresset-template/cresset/README.md

 - `ngc` is derived from the official NVIDIA PyTorch NGC images with the option to install additional packages.
 It is recommended for users who wish to base their projects on the NGC images provided by NVIDIA.
-Note that the NGC images change greatly between different releases and that configurations for one release may not work for another one.
+Note that the NGC images change between different releases and that configurations for one release may not work for another one.
 - `hub` is derived from the official PyTorch Docker Hub image and serves a similar function as the `ngc` service described above.
-However, the PyTorch Docker images are more stable compared to the NGC images.
+However, the PyTorch Docker images have a more stable interface than the NGC images.
 - `simple` is derived from the Official Ubuntu Linux image by default as some corporations restrict the use of Docker images not officially verified by Docker.
 It installs all packages via `conda` by default and can optionally